arobbins/dev-rc/README.md

 Bash (Bourne Again SHell) is the default shell on OSX and Linux.

 #### Asynchronous
 A client (browser) can request new pieces of information from a server at anytime without needing a page reload.
 This request can be event driven (clicking on a button or hovering over an image for example).
+Not occurring at the same time.

 #### XMLHttpRequest
 XMLHttpRequest (XHR) is a JavaScript object that is used heavily in AJAX programming.
 XHR can retireve more than just XML&mdash;for example, JSON, file, and ftp. https://developer.mozilla.org/en-US/docs/Web/API/XMLHttpRequest

 #### AJAX
 AJAX stands for Asynchronous JavaScript and XML